Reynold4k/Nanopore_MinimumBIO/Pipeline1.5/readme.md

 2. **Modify Paths**:
     - Change **Line 31**: Locate the line that defines `FASTQ_FOLDER` and replace it with the path to your folder containing the FASTQ files.
 For example:
       ```bash
-      #You can add as many folder as you want:
+      #You can add as many folder as you want as long as they all have the same reference file:
         FASTQ_FOLDER=(
             "/mnt/d/Bait_Glue/CRBN/glue/TON/240427"
             "/mnt/d/Bait_Glue/CRBN/MB014/TON/230827")